-To address these problems, we propose our identity embedding method from two perspectives: \textit{\textbf{(1) Face-Wise Region Fit}}: We first visualize the attention overfit problem of the previous methods from the attention feature activation maps, and then propose a face-wise attention loss to fit the face region instead of the whole target image.
-This key trick can improve the ID accuracy and interactive generative ability with the existing concepts in the original Stable Diffusion Model. \textit{\textbf{(2) Semantic-Fidelity Token Optimization}}: We optimize one ID representation as several per-stage tokens and each token consists of two disentangled features.
+To address these problems, we propose our identity embedding method from two perspectives: \textit{\textbf{(1) Face-Wise Region Fit}}: We first visualize the attention overfit problem of the previous methods from the attention feature activation maps and then propose a face-wise attention loss to fit the face region instead of the whole target image.
+This key trick can improve the ID accuracy and interactive generative ability with the existing concepts in the original Stable Diffusion Model. \textit{\textbf{(2) Semantic-Fidelity Token Optimization}}: We optimize one ID representation as several per-stage tokens, and each token consists of two disentangled features.
 This approach expands the textual conditioning space and allows for semantic-fidelity control ability.
-Our extensive experiments confirm that our method achieves higher accuracy in ID embedding and produces a wider range of scenes, facial attributes, and actions compared to previous methods.
+Our extensive experiments validate that our method achieves higher accuracy in ID embedding and is able to produce a wider range of scenes, facial attributes, and actions compared to previous methods.

-\textbf{To summarize, the contributions of our approach are:} \begin{itemize} \item We visualize attention overfit problem of the previous methods, and propose a face-wise attention loss for improving the ID embedding accuracy and interactive generative ability with the existing concepts in the original Stable Diffusion Model. \item For semantic-fidelity generation, we optimize one ID representation as several per-stage tokens with disentangled features, which expands the textual conditioning space of the diffusion model with control ability for various scenes, facial attributes, and actions. \item Extensive experiments validate our advantages in ID accuracy and manipulation ability over previous methods. \item Moreover, our embedding method has the potential to be applied to other categories, including dogs, due to its independence from any prior facial knowledge. \end{itemize}
+\textbf{To summarize, the contributions of our approach are:} \begin{itemize} \item We visualize attention overfit problem of the previous methods, and propose a face-wise attention loss for improving the ID embedding accuracy and interactive generative ability with the existing concepts in the original Stable Diffusion Model. \item For semantic-fidelity generation, we optimize one ID representation as several per-stage tokens with disentangled features, which expands the textual conditioning space of the diffusion model with control ability for various scenes, facial attributes, and actions. \item Extensive experiments validate our advantages in ID accuracy and manipulation ability over previous methods. \item Our method does not rely on any prior facial knowledge, which has the potential to be applied to other categories. \end{itemize}